Level 2 Plastering Apprenticeship Standard

 • professional discussion (to demonstrate that you can apply the broad range of knowledge, skills and behaviours required in the Apprenticeship Standard).

-With this qualification, you could access higher-level full-time courses or enter into employment.
+With this qualification, you can access higher-level full-time courses, or enter into employment.

 School Leavers under the age of 19 do not have to pay fees on any full time courses, though may have to pay for their second year if turning 19 during their studies.
 If you’re aged 19 or over you might qualify for an Advanced Learner Loan.
 It’s easy to apply for and you won’t have to pay anything back until you’re earning over £25,000.
 If you are studying a part-time course and you receive one of the following benefits, or you depend financially on someone who does, you may be entitled to have your tuition fees waived: Job Seekers Allowance, Income Support.
 You will, however, have to pay any awarding body/assessment fees (unless you are on a first full level 2 course). * If you are in receipt of Working Tax Credit or receive other allowances, you may be eligible to claim concessionary rates.
 If you are entitled to a fee concession you will be asked to provide proof of your entitlement.
 It is essential that you inform us if your entitlement changes at any time during your course.